Gryzor/CheckBoxCounter/README.md

 # CheckBoxCounter
 Simple Demo To Count Items Checked in a RecyclerView

-The idea is to demonstrate one relatively simple way to pass "click" events to higher levels.
+The idea is to demonstrate one relatively simple way to pass "click" events to higher levels and how to perform long-running operations on view holders (e.g. to show a progress bar while you wait for some operation to complete).

 After years of StackOverflow, I realized that most people (myself included!) tend to put their logic in the wrong places.
 When dealing with a Recyclerview, there's a lot going on (as better as it is compared to the old ListView, it's still very _boilerplatty_).